 It’s About Learning More Skills To Make You Indispensable

-Building, launching, and growing your own online business will likely teach you at least 10x the amount of new skills than you’ve learned in the last 10 years.
-By starting your own business, you’ll be forced to learn things like photography, copywriting, html/css, internet marketing, conversion optimization, human psychology, customer service, negotiations, and accounting.
+Building, launching, and growing your own online business will likely teach you at least 10x the number of new skills than you’ve learned in the last 10 years.
+By starting your own business, you’ll be forced to learn things like photography, copywriting, HTML/CSS, internet marketing, conversion optimization, human psychology, customer service, negotiations, and accounting.

 All these skills will make you an overall better, more interesting, more indispensable person.
 Again, all this can also translate into a better career, if you choose to continue that path as well.

 I started my life of entrepreneurship pretty early with lemonade and vegetable stands in front of the house I grew up in.
 This level of entrepreneurship evolved as the years went on.
 In my college days, I tried and failed miserably at consulting and a few other fly-by-night business startups and projects.
 However, each one of those experience acted as a step that got me to the next level.

 Entrepreneurship is a skill that can hardly be taught.
 It’s something that takes practice, experience, and time.